PillowFishSticks/Kassie-MS4/TESTING.md

 #### On Sale Page

 1. Prices
-    - Ensure that the original price is displayed in red, with a line through it.
+    - Ensure that the original price is displayed in grey, with a line through it.
-    - Ensure the on sale price is slightly bigger and is displayed in blue.
+    - Ensure the on sale price is displayed in red.
-    - Check that the on sale price is used when the item is added to the cart.
+    - Check that the on sale price is used when the product is added to the bag.

+#### Inspo Page

+1. Inspo Management
+    - Ensure the inspo management table loads correctly on all device sizes.
+    - Click on the edit button and check that it takes you to the edit page for that inspo.
+    - Click the delete button and check that the delete modal appears, asking the superuser if they are sure they want to delete the inspo.

+2. Inspo pages
+    - Click on each of the inspo titles and check that they go to the correct inspo pages.
+    - Try and delete an inspo and check that the delete modal appears, asking the superuser if they are sure they want to delete the inspo.

 #### Register Page